BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk5Lab.md

 You should be able to:

 1. manage more complicated data in R
-2. create functions and loops in R
+2. create new functions in R
+3. apply statistical tests in R using relevant documentation

 ###Readings:
 * OIS Section 4 (Foundations for inference)